mohammadkazemi/mmd_kzm_anki/postgres/Postgres.md

 table2: Second table
 matching_column: Column common to both the tables.
 The Venn diagram for FULL OUTER JOIN is given below:
-For the sake of this article we will be using the sample DVD rental database, which is explained here and can be downloaded by clicking on this link in our examples.
-Example 1:
-Here we will make a query for all the films and the actors of the movie using the “film” table and “actor” table from our sample database.
+Example 1: Here we will make a query for all the films and the actors of the movie using the “film” table and “actor” table from our sample database.
 SELECT
 	title,
 	first_name,
 		last_name
 FROM
 	film f
 FULL OUTER JOIN actor a
 		ON a.actor_id = f.film_id;
 <!-- ================================================================== -->
-Example 2:
-Here we will make a query for all the films and the language of the movie using the “film” table and “language” table from our sample database.
+Example 2: Here we will make a query for all the films and the language of the movie using the “film” table and “language” table from our sample database.
 SELECT
 	title,
 	name
 FROM
 	film f
 FULL OUTER JOIN language l
 		ON l.language_id = f.film_id;
 ```
 ## Working with JOINS & Schemas: PostgreSQL – SELF JOIN
 %